eclipsesrl/udesly-docs-gridsome/content/wordpress/blog/archive-elements.md

 # Archive Page Elements

-These elements below can be used in all Archive pages regarding blog, so also in Category, Specific Category, Tag, Specific Tag, Author Page, Specific Author
+These elements below can be used in all Archive pages regarding blog, so also in *Category, Specific Category, Tag, Specific Tag, Author Page, Specific Author*.
+[How to set pages here](/wordpress/blog/pages/).

 ## Archive Title